jenkaj-lab/cyber_security/KQL/queries.md

 ```
 let username = "";
 SigninLogs
-| where UserDisplayName contains username or UserPrincipalName contains username
+| where UserDisplayName has username or UserPrincipalName has username
 | where ResultType == 0 // successful logins
 //| where IPAddress == ""
 | extend FormattedTime = format_datetime(TimeGenerated, "HH:mm:ss - dd/MM/yyyy")